guiyuanyuanbao/WebSysMon/README.md

 - Real-time network traffic and speed monitoring
 - Real-time GPU usage and temperature monitoring

+### Supported Operating Systems
+WebSysMon is compatible with a variety of operating systems, including but not limited to:
+- Linux
+- Windows
+- macOS

 ### Installation and Usage

 #### Prerequisites